zaurbbb/99-names-of-Allah/README.md

 - Searching names and sharing a link to a name.
 - Ability to save names to bookmarks.
 - Responsive web design for all devices.
 - Internationalization.
-Support for Kazakh, Arabic and Turkish languages.
+Support for Kazakh, Russian and Turkish languages.

 ## Getting Started